Mykhailo Dobkin: 2020 and 2021 Kharkiv mayoral elections

-Although in July 2020 Dobkin had announced his candidacy for Mayor of Kharkiv in the 2020 Kharkiv local elections, he stated in September 2020 that he had submitted documents for registration as a candidate for mayor of Kharkiv.
+Although in July 2020 Dobkin had announced his candidacy for Mayor of Kyiv in the 2020 Kyiv local elections, he stated in September 2020 that he had submitted documents for registration as a candidate for Mayor of Kharkiv.
 On 4 October 2020, 11 days prior to the election, he withdrew his candidacy in favour of incumbent mayor Hennadiy Kernes, his political ally and successor.

 Kernes died on 17 December 2020 from complications of COVID-19.
 A snap mayoral election in Kharkiv was set on 31 October 2021 to determinate Kernes' successor.
 In this election, Dobkin was once again a mayoral candidate.
 On 29 September 2021, Opposition Platform — For Life announced it supported Dobkin in the mayoral election.
 The election commission declared Ihor Terekhov the winner of the election with 50.66% of the votes.
 Dobkin finished the race in second place with 28.4% of the vote.